dfsantamaria/DL4xD-Reasoner/README.md

 Compile instructions:

-The software has been implemented with the Microsoft Visual Studio 2017 and above environment.
-Please refer to VS documentation for compiling instructions.
+The software has been implemented with the Microsoft Visual Studio (MVS) 2017 and above environments.
+Please refer to MVS documentation for compiling instructions.
 Always refer to the "main" branch for the last (stable) version of the sofware.
 Run the program by typing:

 name_of_the_program ontolog_file_name query_file_name